mrtoronto/ai_email_reader/README.md

 It is slightly more effective than marking everything as read but its a lot more work, has a non-zero cost and isn't perfect.

 ## Future directions
+- Add support for other mailboxes
 - Improve the summary generation by:
     - improving the prompt
     - Use adversarial examples more effectively
         - Example: Model thought email 1 was a MARK AS SEEN email but its actually action required.
 This example is more valuable than an example the model already knew the answer to.
     - Do a better job filtering similar examples
         - Levenshtein distance is good but not perfect
+- Come up with a more complex method of letting AI generate rules
+    - Instead of describing the rules, AI could output traditional filter logic where relevant
 - Incorporate email body's
     - Not usually necessary but maybe helpful
     - Does make it much harder to fit many examples in a single prompt for summary generation